Nail on the Head

 and rose above the dell.

-But when he reached his eyrie,
+But when he reached his eyrie

-a horrid sight was shown:
+an eerie sight was shown:

 someone had killed the eaglets